-1. ACADEMIC FREEDOM

-Academic freedom provisions are broadly defined and available to all faculty commencing upon first employment.

-2. EQUITY

-Collective bargaining upholds the equal rights of all faculty and establishes measures that maintain structures of equitable compensation and treatment.

-3. PROTECTION OF EXISTING FACULTY

-New collective agreement provisions do not result in the diminution of existing rights, benefits or protections of faculty members.

-4. PENSIONS

-Local collective agreements support the continued participation of all faculty in the College Pension Plan.

-5. FACULTY

-Faculty are defined in Collective Agreements as Counselors, Librarians and all those who teach, evaluate students, develop curriculum, pursue scholarship or service activities, or are involved in academic or educational administration; such as Chair, Coordinator, Department Head or similar position.
+- 1. ACADEMIC FREEDOM: Academic provisions are broadly defined and available to all faculty commencing upon first employment. - 2.
+EQUITY: Collective bargaining upholds the equal rights of all faculty and establishes measures that maintain structures of equitable compensation and treatment - 3.
+PROTECTION OF EXISTING FACULTY: New collective agreement provisions do not result in the diminution of existing rights, benefits or protections of faculty members. - 4.
+PENSIONS: Local collective agreements support the continued participation of all faculty in the College Pension Plan. - 5.
+FACULTY: Faculty are defined in Collective Agreements as Counselors, Librarians and all those who teach, evaluate students, develop curriculum, pursue scholarship or service activities, or are involved in academic or educational administration; such as Chair, Coordinator, Department Head or similar position. - 6.
+GOVERNANCE: Collective agreement provisions provide that all faculty have access to all aspects of institutional governance: the right to represent and to be represented.
+Additionally, Collective Agreements have primacy over Senate, Board or administrative policies or dictates. - 7.
+COMPENSATION: Collective Agreements maintain a single salary scale.

-6. GOVERNANCE

-Collective agreement provisions provide that all faculty have access to all aspects of institutional governance: the right to represent and to be represented.
-Additionally, Collective Agreements have primacy over Senate, Board or administrative policies or dictates.

-7. COMPENSATION

-Collective Agreements maintain a single salary scale.
 This single scale, with as few steps as possible, allows all faculty to access all steps.
-As well, Collective Agreements ensure a single process of placement and progression on the scale and do not incorporate provisions for individual bonuses or merit pay provisions.
+As well, Collective Agreements ensure a single process of placement and progression on the scale and do not incorporate provisions for individual bonuses or merit pay provisions. - 8.
+RANK: Collective Agreement compensation-related rights and benefits maintain a single category for all faculty.
+Any provision for varying job title is not connected to different pay rates. - 9.
+WORKLOAD: Collective Agreement provisions ensure that all faculty are subject to faculty-controlled procedures for determining the allocation of work such as scholarly activity/research, teaching, and/or service.

-8. RANK

-Collective Agreement compensation-related rights and benefits maintain a single category for all faculty.
-Any provision for varying job title is not connected to different pay rates.

-9. WORKLOAD

-Collective Agreement provisions ensure that all faculty are subject to faculty-controlled procedures for determining the allocation of work such as scholarly activity/research, teaching, and/or service.
 All components of the chosen workload are fully pro-rata for all faculty in all their professional roles.
 Collective Agreements limit overtime and provide specific caps on workload.
 In addition, all faculty have equitable access to whatever research monies or curriculum development monies are available.

-10. JOB SECURITY
+10. JOB SECURITY:

-a.
-Temporary/Non-Regular/Sessional/Term Contract and Conversion b.
-Regular/Continuing/Non-Probationary

-Collective Agreements provide that temporary/non-regular/sessional/term contract employment is limited to a maximum of equivalents of two years of half-time work.
+(a) Temporary/Non-Regular/Sessional/Term Contract and Conversion Collective Agreements provide that temporary/non-regular/sessional/term contract employment is limited to a maximum of equivalents of two years of half-time work.
 Summative evaluation is subject to fair, transparent procedures, and subject to collective agreement processes and grievance provisions.
 Evaluations are conducted primarily by faculty members.